-2020 Texas State 4-H Meat Identification and Judging Contest Released 7/1/19

-Judging Classes Possible Score Retail Classes (2) Classes Selected from list in Part C, one beef, one pork, or one lamb Carcass and/or Wholesale/Primal/Subprimal Classes (4)200Beef-2 Classes Carcasses and/or Cuts Wholesale/Primal/Subprimal and Pork-2 Classes Carcasses and/or Wholesale/Primal/Subprimal Cuts is preferred; however, this may need to be altered based on the availability of product at the host institution.
-Having up to two classes in the same category is allowed if necessary because of product availability issues.
+Retail Classes (2) Classes Selected from list in Part C, one beef, one pork, or one lamb

+Carcass and/or Wholesale/Primal/Subprimal Classes (4)

+Beef-2 Classes Carcasses and/or Cuts Wholesale/Primal/Subprimal and

+Pork-2 Classes Carcasses and/or Wholesale/Primal/Subprimal Cuts is preferred; however, this may need to be altered based on the availability of product at the host institution.
+Having up to two classes in the same category is allowed, if necessary, because of product availability issues.
 Additionally, based on product availability, a third retail, beef, and/or pork class may be used.

-Lastly, a lamb carcass class may replace one of the four carcass or wholesale/ primal/subprimal cut classes.
-Questions (2) Questions will be answered on two of the above classes.
+Lastly, a lamb carcass class may replace one of the four carcass or wholesale/primal/subprimal cut classes.

+Ouestions (2) 100

+Questions will be answered on two of the above classes.
 These questions will be answered at a designated time during the contest.
-Both sets of questions will be answered at the same time without notes at 50 points each Total Judging Score Possible 400 Retail Identification There is an abbreviated list of retail cuts that Intermediate contestant will need to learn.
+Both sets of questions will be answered at the same time without notes at 50 points each

+Total Judging Score Possible

+Retail Identification

+For the Intermediate Division the Retail cuts for the identification portion of the contest will be selected from the entire latest approved National 4-H Meat

+Identification Cut Master List (Retail Cut Identification Codes Updated 2017) available from the American Meat Science Association https://agrilife.org/4hmeat/files/2018/01/Senior-Retail-Identification-Code-Sheet.pdf

 They will do 30 cuts and answer all four categories for each cut (Species, Primal Cut, Retail Cut and Cookery).

-This is a major change over previous year.
-Identify 30 retail Cuts Beef, Pork, and Lamb Fresh, Processed or Variety (A) Name of Species at 2 points each60(B) Name of Primal Cut at 3 points each90(C) Name of Retail Cut at 4 points each120(D) Recommended Cookery Method at 1 point each30 Total Identification Score Possible300 TOTAL CONTEST SCORE POSSIBLE700
+Identify 30 retail Cuts

+Beef, Pork, and Lamb Fresh, Processed or Variety

+TOTAL CONTEST SCORE POSSIBLE 700

+Total Identification Score Possible 300

+(D) Recommended Cookery Method at 1 point each 30

+(C) Name of Retail Cut at 4 points each 120

+(B) Name of Primal Cut at 3 points each 90

+(A) Name of Species at 2 points each 60